Chapter 6. Managing Security Compliance

 host ~ prod- AND date > "Jan 1, YYYY"

-The following search query finds all reports generated by the
+The following search criteria finds all reports generated by the

 rhel7_auditcompliance policy from an hour ago: